Mghd269/DMI-Project/README.md

 ## Project Goals and Assumptions

-WAIT possesses information about the declared competencies of individuals ready to work on projects, but lacks knowledge about the evolution of these competencies.
-The challenge lies in analyzing the collected data to draw useful conclusions that will help in creating effective project teams.
-Additionally, it is necessary to conduct segmentation of WAIT members through grouping and clustering.
+WAIT holds valuable information about the declared competencies of individuals available for project work, yet it lacks insight into how these competencies evolve over time.
+The primary challenge is to analyze this collected data effectively to extract actionable insights that will aid in forming highly efficient project teams.
+Moreover, it is crucial to segment WAIT members by grouping and clustering them based on their skills and competencies.
+This segmentation will enable more strategic team composition, enhancing overall project success.

 ### Project Goals
 1. **Competency Data Analysis**: Draw useful conclusions from the data collected so far regarding the competencies of WAIT members.